Dpotrus/nuway-sensor-api/README.md

 To add a device to a specific room, make a POST request to "/room/{roomId}/device/{deviceId}", where {roomId} is the id of the room in which you want to put the device and {deviceId} is the id of the device to put into the room.

+For example, add the above device with id 1 to the room with id 1 by making a POST to:
+"/room/1/device/1".

 ### Fetch a snapshot of the state of the room